wireless-ghost/robocode_perl/README.md

 			- cpan> install Tk

 	- Installing Perl::Tk::PhotoRotate
-		- In the current dir you will find a folder Tk-PhotoRotate-1.1/
+		- In lib directory you will find a folder Tk-PhotoRotate-1.1/
 		- When inside Tk-PhotoRotate-1.1:
 			- perl Makefile.PL
 			- make